djaus2/Soft-ata/README.md

     -An invalid pin does not crash the Arduino app but cause an exception with the library.
     - A call to a not yet implemented functionality (eg Analog, PWM etc) does not cause any exceptions,
   - There is a Watchdog timer as well as a command to force a sofware reset of the Arduino device.
+  - Each message to the device expects a response to be sent to the library and used to check if there was an issue, or contains requetsed data.
+    - 2DDo: Implementga timeout mechanism.

 ------